benoitj/blog.benoitj.ca/content/posts/netboot-pxe.md

 3.  configure TFTP to use the folder created as it's main directory
 4.  store the netboot.xyz images: netboot.xyz.kpxe for regular boot, and netboot.xyz.efi for EFI booting.

-If you want to verify your setup, just download a TFTP client (for example, atftp), connect to the tftp server and _get netboot.xyz.kpxe_.
+If you want to verify your setup, just download a TFTP client (for example, atftp), connect to the TFTP server and _get netboot.xyz.kpxe_.
 This should download the images served by your TFTP server.

 ## DHCP {#dhcp}